jamesbernardi/resume/README.md

 # resume
-My Resume Linked to Cloudflare Workers for instant deployment to jamesbernardi.com
+My site Linked to Cloudflare Pages for instant deployment to jamesbernardi.com